 The thesis must not exceed 50,000 words for a Masters by Research and Professional Doctorate, 60,000 words for an MPhil or 100,000 words for a PhD.
 These word limits do not include footnotes, bibliography or appendices.
+Typical thesis lengths may vary by subject area and candidates should always seek the advice of their supervisor(s) if they have queries.
+However, postgraduate researchers should remain clear that the values described above represent maximal thesis lengths and must be mindful of the need to present work concisely.
 Research theses must be submitted using clearly legible Serif fonts (e.g. Times-Roman, Bookman) or Sans-serif fonts (e.g. Arial, Helvetica, Verdana, Tahoma) or their equivalents.
 In the main body of the text, Serif fonts must not be smaller than 12-point.
 For Sans-serif fonts, the font size must not be smaller than 10-point.
 Characters in other texts (notes, footnotes etc.) must be not less than 10-point for Serif fonts and 8-point for Sans-serif fonts.
 A 11⁄2 line spacing must be used in the main text, but single spacing may be used in the summary and in any indented quotations and footnotes.
 Margins must be no less than 2.5cm on the binding edge, and 1.5cm on all other sides.
 When printing, use both sides of the paper.
 Colours may be used for charts, diagrams and photographs.